-We all have paperwork that needs to be taken care of and, if you’re like me, it’s not your favorite task.
+We all have paperwork that needs to be taken care of on a regular basis and, if you’re like me, it’s not your favorite task.

-Allowing those papers to pile up, however, is an emotional and mental drain and can even cost you money.
-Scattered papers mean missed bill payments, late fees, additional charges and may even result in an increase in the interest rate on your credit card.
+Allowing those papers to pile up, however, is an emotional and mental drain — and can even cost you money.
+Scattered papers mean missed opportunities, missed discounts, missed bill payments, late fees, additional charges and missing your credit card payment may even result in an increase in the interest rate on your credit card.

-In order to attack the paper pile I used my 10 Minute Quick Sort Method.
+In order to attack other paper piles, I use my 10 Minute Quick Sort Method.

 First label 3 empty file folders: NOW, 10 MINUTES A DAY and FILE.